Marthyn/timing_lemons/README.md

 After installing everything you need you should be able to run rails server and go to [localhost:3000](localhost:3000) in your browser

 Follow all the action at [RadioLemans](http://radiolemans.co)!
 Follow [RadioLemans](https://twitter.com/radiolemans) on twitter as well.

+# ⚠️ Warning ⚠️

+As of last race, Portimao 8HR, the feed that was available before isn't anymore apparently (thanks Gareth for pointing it out in [this issue](https://github.com/Marthyn/timing_lemons/issues/20)).
+When the next race is on (6H Monza) I will try to fix this but it might be that they fixed their feed so you cannot access it anymore from a different source.
+If so I will close this project since there are other ways to then get a better timing, like the extention [Better Timing](https://github.com/hankscorpio83/better-timing)

 ### Setup (if you are able to run the newest version of Ruby on Rails)